Vurv78/Vendetta-E2/README.md

 * Support for multiple bots running at once
 * Consistent function namesake with the vn* prefix
 * ~500 ops maximum, ~100 cpu usage at any time
+* Asynchronous HTTP using coroutines, see vnHTTPRequest
+* Webhook message sending

 ### TODO
 * Reconnecting when we disconnect for some reason (I've never encountered disconnects)